openmobilityfoundation/mobility-data-specification/README.md

 **MDS** is currently comprised of two distinct components:

-* The [`provider`][provider] API is to be implemented by *mobility as a service* providers, for data exchange and operational information that a municipality will query.
+* The [`provider`][provider] API is to be implemented by *mobility as a service* providers, for data exchange and operational information that a municipality will query. `provider` presents the historical view of operations.

-* The [`agency`][agency] API is to be implemented by *municipalities* and other regulatory agencies, for providers to query and integrate with during operations.
+* The [`agency`][agency] API is to be implemented by *municipalities* and other regulatory agencies, for providers to query and integrate with during operations. `agency` provides tools to inform and permit future operations.

-At the onset of the program, [`provider`][provider] will be required, with phasing to [`agency`][agency] at a time to be announced.

-The rules and guidelines can be found on [Council Clerk Connect](https://cityclerk.lacity.org/lacityclerkconnect/index.cfm?fa=ccfi.viewrecord&cfnumber=17-1125).
+Cities and regulators can choose best how to implement *Agency* and *Provider* either separately, concurrently, or by endpoint.

 The specification will be versioned using Git tags and [semantic versioning](https://semver.org/).
 See the list of [releases](https://github.com/CityOfLosAngeles/mobility-data-specification/releases) for more information.

 ## Roadmap

 The City of Los Angeles is currently looking for feedback and comments on the draft versions.
 Comments can be made by making an Github Issue, while suggested changes can be made using a pull request.
+The rules and guidelines for the Los Angeles Dockless Bikeshare Systems / Pilot Program can be found on [Council Clerk Connect](https://cityclerk.lacity.org/lacityclerkconnect/index.cfm?fa=ccfi.viewrecord&cfnumber=17-1125).

 *10/28/2018 Update*: [LADOT Guidelines for Handling of Data from Mobility Service Providers](http://www.urbanmobilityla.com/s/LADOT-Guidelines-for-Handling-of-Data-from-MSPs-2018-10-25.pdf)